troglobit/myLinux/README.md

 system is [Finit][], not BusyBox init which is default in Buildroot.

-myLinux can be used to verify software components in a emulated setup, myLinuxusing Qemu, before deploying to an embedded target, or as a reference to other embedded Linux systems.
+myLinux can be used to verify software components in a emulated setup, using Qemu, before deploying to an embedded target, or as a reference to other embedded Linux systems.
 Therefore, all defconfigs are set up to include support for running under Qemu.